canesecurvin/X3-Coursework/README.md

 >01.02 Should They Be Allowed to Ride?

->01.03 Create a Person Class
+>01.03 Create a Unit1.src.CodeChallenges.Person Class

 >01.04 Find by Name
 ## Unit 2 Code Challenges
 >02.01 Map People to IDs

->02.02 Upgrade the Person class
+>02.02 Upgrade the Unit1.src.CodeChallenges.Person class

 >02.03 Student and Teacher Classes